Danutzz8/Mobile-tab-navigation/README.md

 # Mobile-tab-navigation;

-Click on nav menu to display image.
+Click on nav menu to display image